Home · Property management · Renting out a new build

 Understand the defects liability period.

 The defects liability period is the most underused protection in residential building.
 Most landlords let it expire without ever doing a proper inspection.
-Here's how it works.
+Here is how it works.

 In WA, the defects liability period is usually around four months from practical completion under the Home Building Contracts Act.
-Some builders offer longer (six or twelve months).
-The exact period is in your build contract, so check what your builder's agreed to.
-This is the window during which your builder generally has to come back and fix minor defects: sticking doors, paint touch-ups, grout repairs, loose fittings, doors and windows that don't close properly.
+Some builders offer longer, six or twelve months.
+The exact period is in your build contract, so check what your builder has agreed to.
+This is the window during which your builder generally has to come back and fix minor defects: sticking doors, paint touch-ups, grout repairs, loose fittings, doors and windows that do not close properly.

 Beyond that, WA also has a six-year statutory warranty for residential building work under the Building Services Act.
 It covers faulty and defective workmanship for six years from practical completion.
-Complaints go through the Building Commission, and the six-year window is firm, so don't sit on issues.
+Complaints go through the Building Commission, and the six-year window is firm, so do not sit on issues.

 Why this matters more for landlords.
-If your property's tenanted, your tenant is living in it day to day and they'll notice things you never would.
+If your property is tenanted, your tenant is living in it day to day and they will notice things you never would.
 Doors sticking in summer humidity, taps starting to drip, hairline cracks above doorways as the house settles, grout shrinkage, loose tiles, paint defects.
-These are exactly the kinds of issues the defects liability period exists to fix, and they're exactly the kinds of things your tenant will report.
+These are exactly the kinds of issues the defects liability period exists to fix, and they are exactly the kinds of things your tenant will report.

 This is general information about WA building consumer protection.
 For advice specific to your contract or situation, contact Building and Energy at the Department of Energy, Mines, Industry Regulation and Safety, or get independent legal advice.